Who is a candidate?

 Visits following surgery typically occur the day after surgery (for dressing change and making sure there was no bleeding, fluid collection, or blood supply issues overnight), the week after surgery (for removal of stitches), 1 week after that (removal of any staples if present), 2 weeks after that, and then spread out less frequently thereafter.
 The schedule is adjusted based on doctor/patient preferences and needs.

 Walking the day of surgery is recommended.
 You may wash the head and neck 24 hours after the drains (if any are placed) have been removed.
 No baths, soaking in tubs, hot tubs, or swimming pools until incisions are fully healed.
 Gentle soap (non-perfumed, non-irritating soap preferred) and water over the incisions is okay.
 Bacitracin ointment may be applied along the incision lines until stitches and staples are removed.
 Scar gel may be used starting 2 weeks after surgery or once incisions have no open areas, crusting, or scabs.
 Sun protection along scars is very important, and should be used routinely for the face and neck in general.
 Regarding activity, Dr. Patel recommends avoiding exercise for 6 weeks following surgery, at which time you can ease back into your workouts.
-Light activity that does not involve the upper body may be okay around 3 weeks after surgery.
+Light activity that does not involve the upper body, or excessive or sudden turning of the face and neck, may be okay around 3 weeks after surgery.
 You may return to work 1-2 weeks after surgery, depending on your pain level, stamina, and activities required in your occupation.
 You may drive once you are no longer taking pain medications or muscle relaxers, and allow a 24 hour minimum window between your last pain medication or muscle relaxant dose and driving.
 All recovery processes and recommendations vary patient to patient, so these general guidelines may not apply to every patient.
 You will want to avoid photographs or events requiring photo or video for at least 3 weeks.